 Chan Heng Chee is a Singaporean academic and diplomat currently serving as a Member of the Presidential Council for Minority Rights, Ambassador-at-Large at the Ministry of Foreign Affairs, and Chairman of the National Arts Council.
 Heng Chee was formerly Singapore’s Ambassador to the United States and Singapore’s Permanent Representative to the United Nations, with concurrent accreditation as High Commissioner to Canada.

-Ada Colau is the Mayor of Barcelona and the United Cities and Local Governments special envoy for relations between cities and the United Nations.
+Ada Colau is a Spanish activist and politician who was Mayor of Barcelona between 2015 and 2023.
+She is the United Cities and Local Governments special envoy for relations between cities and the United Nations.
 Colau is a human rights activist with an emphasis on housing rights.
 In 2009 she co-founded the Plataforma de Afectados por la Hipoteca (Platform for People Affected by Mortgages) in response to the rise in evictions caused by unpaid mortgage loans during the 2008 financial crisis.

 Founding Partner, Diller Scofidio + Renfro